-However, KeepTruckin simplifies and automates the IFTA calculation process for you.
+However, KeepTruckin simplifies and automates the IFTA fuel tax calculation process for you.

 In this post, we discuss: